madebykind/madebykind-v3/content/services/brand/_index.md

     img: images/be-a-good-human.png
     alt: "Illustration: A person climbing a ladder towards a large hand"
 subservices_heading: Our skills
-subservices_description: We work from the ground up; your brand foundations, personality, values, design style all the way up to the final output of a carefully crafted brand identity
+subservices_description: We work from the ground up; your brand foundations, personality, values, design style all the way up to the final output of a carefully crafted brand identity.
 packages:
   title: Our packages
   items: